Agartha-Software/Wormhole/docs/getting-started/getting_started.md

 ## CLI Commands Overview

-To continue going forward, you can check the available cli commands:
+To continue going forward, you can check the cli help menu:

 ```
-  start        Start the service
-  stop         Stop the service
-  template     Create a new network (template)
+Usage: wormhole [OPTIONS] <COMMAND>

+Commands:
-  new          Create a new pod and join a network if he have peers in arguments or create a new network
+  new        Create a new pod and if possible join a network, otherwise create a new one
+  inspect    Inspect the basic informations of a given pod
-  get-hosts    Get hosts for a specific file
+  get-hosts  Get the hosts of a given file
-  tree         Tree the folder structure from the given path and show hosts for each file
+  tree       Display the file tree at a given pod or path and show the hosts for each files
-  remove       Remove a pod from its network
+  remove     Remove a pod from its network and stop it
-  apply        Apply a new configuration to a pod
-  restore      Restore many or a specifique file configuration
+  status     Checks if the service is working
   help       Print this message or the help of the given subcommand(s)

+Options:
+  -s, --socket <SOCKET>  Specify a specific service socket in case of multiple services running [default: wormhole.sock]
+  -h, --help             Print help
+  -V, --version          Print version
 ```

 ## More info